Dating Etiquette Tips For Divorcees

 You should be completely over the last relationship

-The divorce may be final, but that doesn't make your feelings disappear.
+The divorce may be final, but that doesn't make your feelings disappear or mean you're ready to date a new partner.
 It's important to take time to heal from the divorce before engaging in other dates or relationships.
 If your primary topic of conversation with other people is about your ex, negative or positive in nature, your feelings may need more time to dissolve.
-Process your emotions to determine if you are prepared to move on with someone new.
+Process your emotions to determine if you’re ready to move on with someone new.
 It's important to be in a healthy space before pursuing a new relationship after a divorce.

 Be practical